The Surprising Revolt at the Most Liberal College in the Country

 Rollo later told me that RAR “had a beautiful opportunity to address police violence” but squandered it with extreme rhetoric.
 “Identity politics is divisive,” he insisted.
 As far as Hum 110, “I like to do my own interpreting,” and he resents RAR “playing the race card on ancient Egyptian culture.”

 Over at the lecture hall, RAR covered the door with photos of police victims so that anyone entering would have to rip them.
-Shortly into Ann Delehanty’s lecture on the Iliad, a RAR “noise parade” shut it down—the third class canceled that month, after Kambiz GhaneaBassiri refused to teach the Epic of Gilgamesh in front of signs tying him to white supremacy.
+Shortly into Ann Delehanty’s lecture on The Iliad, a RAR “noise parade” shut it down—the third class canceled that month, after Kambiz GhaneaBassiri refused to teach the Epic of Gilgamesh in front of signs tying him to white supremacy.
 Where Delehanty had just stood, a RAR leader read a statement about how Reed is complicit in “modern-day slavery” because its operating bank, Wells Fargo, has ties to private prisons.

 But her words faltered as she watched the freshmen walk out.
 “The thing that heartens me,” said Pax, “is that most of the student body followed the professor into another classroom, where she continued the lecture.”